Jonah-Wilbur/Monitoring-Walking-Style-in-Older-Adults/README.md

 # Monitoring-Walking-Style-in-Older-Adults
 A gradient boosting (XGBoost) framework for training and using a model to monitor ambulation in older adults, using a single wrist mounted IMU.
 Data will not be shared, this is for demonstrative purposes and code availability.
+Activities classified include walking on flat ground, walking up vs down stairs, using different aids (simulated walker and cane), running, sedentary activities, and unlabelled household activities.